Torn-Playground/tornapi-documentation/CONTRIBUTING.md

 ### Linting

 This project uses `ESLint` as our linter tool.
-It's recommended to configure your preferred development tool in a way that it displays lint warnings.
+It's recommended to configure your preferred development tool in a way that it displays linting warnings.

 ### Formatting